Habitat for Humanity International's annual reports and 990 forms

 What we build

 In fiscal year 2010, nearly 75,000 families were served by Habitat worldwide―almost triple the number of five years ago.
-Habitat and its homeowners, volunteers and partners build so much more than houses for these families, however.
+Our homeowners, volunteers and partners build so much more than houses for these families, however.
 We build community, friendships, health, tolerance, construction skills and financial literacy.
-We build—through the grace of God—a better world.
+Through the grace of God, we build a better world.

 How hope grows